Bladder: Mammals

-All mammals have a urinary bladder.
+All species of mammal have a urinary bladder.
 This structure begins as an embryonic cloaca.
-In the vast majority, this eventually becomes differentiated into a dorsal part connected to the intestine and a ventral part which becomes associated with the urinogenital passage and urinary bladder.
-The only mammals in which this does not take place are the platypus and the spiny anteater both of which retain the cloaca into adulthood.
+In the vast majority of species, it eventually becomes differentiated into a dorsal part, connected to the intestine, and a ventral part, associated with the urinogenital passage and urinary bladder.
+The only mammals in which this does not take place are the platypus and the spiny anteater, both of which retain the cloaca into adulthood.

 The mammalian bladder is an organ that regularly stores a hyperosmotic concentration of urine.
-It therefore is relatively impermeable and has multiple epithelial layers.
-The urinary bladder of the cetaceans (whales and dolphins) is proportionally smaller than that of land-dwelling mammals.
+It therefore is relatively impermeable and has a multi-layer epithelium.
+The urinary bladders of cetaceans (whales and dolphins) are proportionally smaller than those of land-dwelling mammals.

 Reptiles

-In all reptiles, the urinogenital ducts and the anus both empty into an organ called a cloaca.
-In some reptiles, a midventral wall in the cloaca may open into a urinary bladder, but not all.
-It is present in all turtles and tortoises as well as most lizards but is lacking in the monitor lizard, the legless lizards.
-It is absent in the snakes, alligators, and crocodiles.
+In all reptiles, the urinogenital ducts and the rectum both empty into the organ called the cloaca.
+In some reptiles, a midventral wall in the cloaca opens into a urinary bladder.
+The urinary bladder exists in all species of turtle and tortoise and most species of lizard.
+Monitor lizards, the legless lizards, snakes, alligators, and crocodiles do not have urinary bladders.

 Many turtles, tortoises, and lizards have proportionally very large bladders.
-Charles Darwin noted that the Galapagos tortoise had a bladder which could store up to 20% of its body weight.
-Such adaptations are the result of environments such as remote islands and deserts where water is very scarce.
-Other desert-dwelling reptiles have large bladders that can store a long-term reservoir of water for up to several months and aid in osmoregulation.
+Charles Darwin noted that the bladder of the Galapagos tortoise could store urine weighing up to 20% of the tortoise's body weight.
+Such adaptations are the result of environments, such as remote islands and deserts, where fresh water is very scarce.
+Other desert-dwelling reptiles have large bladders, which can hold long-term reserves of water for several months and aid in osmoregulation.

-Turtles have two or more accessory urinary bladders, located lateral to the neck of the urinary bladder and dorsal to the pubis, occupying a significant portion of their body cavity.
-Their bladder is also usually bilobed with a left and right section.
-The right section is located under the liver, which prevents large stones from remaining in that side while the left section is more likely to have calculi.
+Turtles have two or more accessory urinary bladders, beside the neck of the urinary bladder and above the pubis, occupying much of the body cavity.
+Turtles' bladder is also usually divided into two lobes: the right lobe is under the liver, which prevents large stones from remaining in the lobe; the left lobe is likelier than the right to have calculi.

 Amphibians

-Most aquatic and semi-aquatic amphibians have a membranous skin which allows them to absorb water directly through it.
-Some semi-aquatic animals also have similarly permeable bladder membrane.
-As a result, they tend to have high rates of urine production to offset this high water intake, and have urine which is low in dissolved salts.
-The urinary bladder assists such animals to retain salts.
-Some aquatic amphibian such as Xenopus do not reabsorb water, to prevent excessive water influx.
+Most aquatic and semi-aquatic amphibians can absorb water directly through their skin.
+Some semi-aquatic animals also have similarly permeable bladder membranes.
+They tend to have high rates of urine production, to offset this high water intake; and the dissolved salts in their urine are highly dilute.
+The urinary bladder helps these animals to retain salts.
+Some aquatic amphibians, such as Xenopus, do not reabsorb water from their urine, to prevent excessive water influx.
 For land-dwelling amphibians, dehydration results in reduced urine output.

-The amphibian bladder is usually highly distensible and among some land-dwelling species of frogs and salamanders may account for between 20% and 50% of their total body weight.
+The amphibian bladder is usually highly distensible; among some land-dwelling species of frogs and salamanders, it may account for 20%–50% of total body weight.
+Urine flows from the kidneys through the ureters into the bladder and is periodically released from the bladder to the cloaca.